Unraveling Anomalies in Time: Unsupervised Discovery and Isolation of Anomalous Behavior in Bio-regenerative Life Support System Telemetry: Methodology

 \subsection{Quality Measures}

-The \textbf{Silhouette Score} \cite{Rousseeuw1987} quantifies both cohesion and separation within clusters.
-It is calculated by averaging over the Silhouette Coefficients $SSC_C$ for each cluster, defined as:
+The \textbf{Silhouette Score (SSC)} \cite{Rousseeuw1987} is the standard measure for evaluating clustering results and quantifies both cohesion and separation within clusters.
+It is calculated by averaging over the Silhouette Coefficients $SSC_C$ for each cluster $C$, defined as:

-Here, $a(i)$ represents the mean distance of object $i$ to all other elements within its own cluster $C$ (within-cluster distance), while $b(i)$ denotes the smallest mean distance to elements in another cluster $B \neq C$ (inter-cluster distance). \cite{Rousseeuw1987} The Silhouette Score ranges from $-1$ to $1$, where $1$ indicates well-separated clusters, $0$ suggests overlapping clusters, and $-1$ implies misclassification of objects. \\\\ To evaluate the quality of clustering outcomes, we introduce the \textbf{Synchronized Anomaly Agreement Index (SAAI)}.
+Here, $wdist(\mathcal{S})$ represents the mean distance of object $\mathcal{S} \in C$ to all other elements within its own cluster $C$ (within-cluster distance), while $idist(\mathcal{S})$ denotes the smallest mean distance to elements in another cluster (inter-cluster distance). \cite{Rousseeuw1987} SSC ranges from $-1$ to $1$, where $1$ indicates well-separated clusters, $0$ suggests overlapping clusters, and $-1$ implies misclassification of objects. \\\\

+To evaluate the quality of clustering outcomes, we introduce the \textbf{Synchronized Anomaly Agreement Index (SAAI)}.
 Let